 Physics does involve calculation, but it is not considered a branch of Mathematics.
 Competence with algebra and an ability to think in a logical way will help see you through.
-It is very important to realise that standard level Physics is not in any sense easier than higher level.
-It contains fewer topics and is allocated fewer timetabled lessons, but the topics that it covers are tested to exactly the same level of difficulty as the higher physics paper.
+The major difference between SL and HL is the number of topics that are covered.
+Many of the topics are tested to exactly the same level of difficulty as the higher physics paper.
 As the DP Physics guide articulates, "Physics is the most fundamental of the experimental sciences, as it seeks to explain the universe itself from the very smallest particles - currently accepted as quarks, which may be truly fundamental - to the vast distances between galaxies."